Where to Stay in Paris: Best Paris Hotels by Neighborhood (2026)

 If this is your first time in Paris or you are celebrating a special occasion such as an anniversary, birthday, or girls’ trip, you might want an Eiffel Tower view.
 This is a popular request, and I hope more hotels make booking easier, as it doesn’t always show the view or identify that an Eiffel Tower view is guaranteed.

 Hotel Grand Powers is the sister hotel of Grand Hotel du Palais Royal in the 8th arrondissement.
 They remodeled in 2019 to move from a 4 to a 5-star hotel.
 The remodel is stunning and takes the historical Parisian details to a different level.
 Every room is stunning, and the views of the Eiffel Tower and Paris rooftops are magical.
-The hotel is located close to the Champs-Élysées for travelers looking for that specific location.
+The hotel is close to the Champs-Élysées for travelers seeking that location.

 Budget Hotels To Stay in Paris